apollostream/apollostream.github.io/_posts/2025-12-30-Bayesian-Framing.md

 **_CAVEAT:_**

-*This AI-generated analysis does not capture the richness of the domain.
+*This AI-generated analysis does not capture the subtlties of the topic.
 Unfortunately, this is common with these analyses wrt deep technical topics having a wide spectrum of views across multiple fields.
 This post is a cautionary tale as to the extent that you can trust the content of all the AI-generated content in this blog, in general.
 Ultimately, this is all still a work in progress.*

-*To see what went into generating the analysis, visit [the full Perplexity session](https://www.perplexity.ai/search/generate-an-in-depth-discussio-tNxbRtbrRgGomO6dnAFG3w#23).
-Plus, dig into the bibliography and their latest citations if you want to study these ideas more reliably and deeply.*
+*To see what went into generating the analysis, visit [the full Perplexity session](https://www.perplexity.ai/search/generate-an-in-depth-discussio-tNxbRtbrRgGomO6dnAFG3w#0).
+Plus, dig into the bibliography and even the latest citations of those entries if you want to study these ideas more reliably and deeply.*

 ---